adavarski/k3s-consul-service-mesh-multicluster-playground/README.md

 Note: Networking must works between these 2 environment(k8s clusters).
 You can make this work however you like, depending on your own configuration, whether it’s VPC peering or VPN.
 For this playground we have connectivity between k3s-1 & k3s-2.
 For production for example between Azure AKS, GCP GKE we has to have connectivity between environments (k8s clusters) setuped via VPN (IPsec tunnels : Azure AKS <=> GKE GCP.
 Note: We have to use only secured communications between 2 environments, so VPN/VPC Peering/etc. must be setup.

-Note: Ports used by this setup (Ref: https://www.consul.io/docs/install/ports)
+ote: Ports used by this setup (Ref: https://www.consul.io/docs/install/ports)

 Port for the Federation
 ```